michaelreyna25/ShadowLands/README.md

 - Then at the bottom click on the "localhost" link.
 - It will then take you to our website where you can begin the game.

-This game was inspired by Pokemon (a childhood favorite), the sequence and over all of the game is simliar to the beloved classic.
-The user goes starts their journey by selecting a monster, then the user goes through a journey battling wild monsters to get their own monsters to level up or
-# Installation Instructions

 # Github Account